minetest-mods-camp/arena_lib/README.md

 1) Install it as any other mod

+2) Be sure you have [LuaJIT](https://luajit.org/) installed on your machine

-2) For an in-depth understanding of what you can do with the library, have a look at the [full documentation](https://gitlab.com/zughy-friends-minetest/arena_lib/-/blob/master/DOCS.md).
+3) For an in-depth understanding of what you can do with the library, have a look at the [full documentation](https://gitlab.com/zughy-friends-minetest/arena_lib/-/blob/master/DOCS.md).

 ### Dependencies
 Default